Medieval II: Total War: Reception

 Medieval II: Total War received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.

 Medieval II: Total War received "generally favorable reviews" according to the review aggregation website Metacritic.

 The exclusive review was given to PC Gamer (US), which gave it an "Editor's Choice Award".
 IGN said that the game was not as revolutionary as its predecessor, but still introduces some new ideas and builds on others from Rome: Total War, which would still be enough for anybody to buy it.
 GameSpot noted the game's "epic, engrossing gameplay", but also criticised its "beefy system requirements".
 Hyper's Anthony Fordham commended the game for its "incredible gameplay, both in battle and on the world map."
 However, he criticised it for being "more a refinement of the series than a huge leap forward."

 Swedish historian and member of the Swedish Academy Peter Englund reviewed the game for Swedish newspaper Dagens Nyheter where he made comparisons to traditional battle depictions such as old copper engravings and paintings, and the more recent film medium.
 In the review, Englund concluded that Medieval II represents a form of battle depiction "amazingly similar to an engraving from the 1600s."

 The editors of Computer Games Magazine named Medieval II the eighth-best computer game of 2006.
 They wrote that "No scripted encounters or overly dramatic cutscenes can compare with the stories Creative Assembly allows you to write as your armies beat down all who would oppose you."
 Edge ranked the game at #26 on its list of "The 100 Best Games To Play Today", calling it "as complete a depiction of war as there has been in a videogame."

 Although most reviews were positive, some reviews have noted negative aspects of the game, such as pathfinding bugs, some AI problems and some uninteresting new features.

+The Academy of Interactive Arts & Sciences nominated Medieval II: Total War for "Strategy Game of the Year" at the 10th Annual Interactive Achievement Awards.